 The discussion revolved around the challenges, opportunities, and priorities for localizing action and sustainable urbanization.
 Participants exchanged views on strengthening multilateral cooperation on environmental and developmental challenges facing the region, including actions taken by cities.

-As the Committee will guide the secretariat’s strategies and actions to implement relevant Commission resolutions and decisions and to strengthen regional cooperation to accelerate progress toward achieving the 2030 Agenda for Sustainable Development, Angelica Añabeza and Prajesh Khanal represented the voices of Asia-Pacific youth, calling for action on behalf of young people in the region who participated in the consultations in the lead-up to the CED8.
+As the Committee will guide the secretariat’s strategies and actions to implement relevant Commission resolutions and decisions and to strengthen regional cooperation to accelerate progress toward achieving the 2030 Agenda for Sustainable Development, Angelica Añabeza and Prajesh Khanal called for action on behalf of young people in the region who participated in the World We Want consultations in the lead-up to the CED8 and the Asia-Pacific Youth Development Forum (APYDF) 2024.

 The Youth Statement emphasized how young people are disproportionately affected by the climate crisis, with their collective future at stake.
-It envisions a world where public-private-youth partnerships are stronger, meaningful and transparent youth involvement is ensured, and technical support and funding are prioritized for the most affected countries, cities, and individuals.
+It envisioned a world with strengthened public-private-youth partnerships, meaningful, inclusive, and transparent youth engagement, and technical and funding support for the most affected countries, cities, and communities.

 Below is the full Youth Statement: